The syzygy distinguisher: Introduction

 In the McEliece cryptosystem \cite{perso:McEliece78}, a private message is encoded as a codeword in a public binary Goppa code \cite{Goppa70}, with some noise added.
 Knowing the secret algebraic data that served to construct the public code, the legitimate recipient has an efficient decoding algorithm and can recover the message.
 However, to an attacker, the public code looks like a random code, and removing the noise is untractable.

+At the time of publication of \cite{perso:McEliece78} it was not customary to fully formalize the expected security properties of the scheme.
+In modern language we would say that it aims at one-wayness against chosen plaintext attacks (OW-CPA).
+There are now variants of the McEliece scheme that claim stronger security properties (e.g. IND-CCA2), but for this they rely on the hypothesis that the original McEliece scheme is OW-CPA.
+This makes it even more relevant today to scrutinize whether this hypothesis can be reduced to more fundamental theoretical assumptions.

-Slightly more formally, a traditional security proof for the system relies on two assumptions: \begin{enumerate} \item Goppa codes are computationally indistinguishable from generic linear codes (say, when described by generator matrices in reduced row echelon form). \item Decoding a generic linear code is difficult. \end{enumerate}
+And indeed, as the informal description of the system naturally suggests, a traditional security proof reduces this hypothesis to the following two assumptions: \begin{enumerate} \item Goppa codes are computationally indistinguishable from generic linear codes (say, when described by generator matrices in reduced row echelon form). \item Decoding a generic linear code is difficult. \end{enumerate}

 Cryptanalytic attempts can be classified depending on whether they target assumption \ref{indistinguishability} or \ref{decoding}.